rahulunair/xpu_setup/base/Readme.md

-### Setup Intel dGPUs with oneAPI components
+### Set Up Intel dGPUs with Intel oneAPI Components

-Step-by-Step Setup Instructions to setup the base envinronment for Intel dGPUs with oneAPI components

-#### Setup process

-⚠️Warning: **Follow these steps in the order presented to set up your Intel GPU Max dGPU server** ⚠️Warning.
+⚠️ **Warning**: Follow these steps **in order** to set up your Intel GPU dGPU server.

 1. Initialize the Environment

-Update and upgrade the operating system, and install essential tools required for further setup:

 ```bash
 sudo ./1_init_setup.sh
 ```

+Updates and upgrades the operating system, and installs essential tools required for further setup.

 2. Set Up the Kernel

-**Warning:** The system will reboot after this stage to ensure that the required kernel is in use.
-If not, the setup will fail.

-Set up the kernel based on the Intel GPU documentation.
-This guide assumes you are setting up an Intel GPU Max series GPU.

 ```bash
 sudo ./2_kernel_setup.sh
 ```

-This script will set up the recommended kernel, make it the default kernel, and reboot the machine.
+Sets up the recommended kernel, makes it the default, and **reboots** the machine.

 3. Set Up GPU Drivers

-**Warning:** The system will reboot after this stage to ensure that the gpu drivers is setup correctly.

-Set up kernel mode and user mode drivers from Intel GPU repositories:

 ```bash
 sudo ./3_gpu_drivers_setup.sh
 ```

-This script will install the required kernel modules for the kernel to recognize the GPU, as well as runtime and developer drivers.
+Installs required kernel modules, runtime, and developer drivers. **Reboots** after this stage.

 4. Hold kernel and kernel modules

-Let's mark and hold the kernel and kernel modules, so that these packages are not updates without the user directly choosing to do so.

 ```bash
 sudo ./4_hold-packages.sh
 ```
+Limits updates to the kernel and kernel modules.

 5. Set Up the Environment and Developer Utilities